bpaquet/node-logstash/Readme.markdown

   * proxy port
   * NTLM : for ntlm authent, userinfo have to be ``ntlm:domain:hostname:username:password``.
 Hostname can be empty.

-Force fields typing in Elastic Search
+Force fields typing in ElasticSearch
 ---

 If you have a custom field with an hashcode
-- if the first hashcode of the day contains only digits, Elastic Search will guess the field type and will choose integer and it will fail to index the next values that contains letters.
+- if the first hashcode of the day contains only digits, ElasticSearch will guess the field type and will choose integer and it will fail to index the next values that contains letters.
-- by default elastic search will tokenize it like some real text instead of treating it like a blob, it won't impact tools like kibana but may prevent you from doing custom queries.
+- by default ElasticSearch will tokenize it like some real text instead of treating it like a blob, it won't impact tools like kibana but may prevent you from doing custom queries.

-For both cases you should add a `default-mapping.json` file in Elastic Search config directory :
+For both cases you should add a `default-mapping.json` file in ElasticSearch config directory :

 ```json
 {